 There are a variety of jobs available for someone interested in the sustainability field.
 For example, one could work with for-profit businesses in increasing corporate sustainability efforts, or work with nonprofit organizations or governments in developing specific sustainability projects.
 The range or training for sustainability studies students is broad, so the electives that you take and the internship that you complete will in part define the direction you take with your career.

-Among 2017-2018 Hofstra graduates who majored in sustainability studies, 90% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
-Among those Hofstra graduates who majored in natural sciences and mathematics and who reported salary, the median annual self-reported salary was $50,000.
+Among 2020-2021 Hofstra graduates who majored in sustainability studies, 100% of survey respondents reported that within a year of graduation they were employed and/or attending or planning to attend graduate school.
+Of those reporting employment, 100% landed their position within six months of graduation.
+Among those Hofstra graduates who majored in natural sciences and mathematics and who reported salary, the median annual self-reported salary was $55,000.